AtlanticBridge/brandywine-bridge/docs/Whitepaper.md

 (This section needs more information about launch)

 ### Future developments

+The purpose of building the Brandywine Bridge is to create a means of transferring assets seamlessly between different blockchains.
+The strategy used through decetralized orcal solutions gives a unique capability of building a service that allows other builders to participate and expand the ecosystem.
+The Atlantic team believes there are two main improvements that will expand and support the goal of the Brandywine Bridge:

+1. Additional Blockchain Bridges
+2. Automated Integration of Tokens

+#### Additional Blockchain Bridges
+The abstract methodology that will be integrated in the Brandywine Bridge governance contracts will follow Chainlink's blockchain agnostic oracle solution.
+Individuals and users should not be limited to only a select 1 or 2 blockchain integrations.
+The extension of the Brandywine bridge will be limited to the implementation of a set of external adapters the connect to other blockchains through the oracle network.

 An overview of how we can easily integrate more blockchains.
 We will have to design the current framework with this in mind.

+#### Automated Integration of Tokens
+When a pairing between two or more blockchains is built, the assets that can be transfered should not be limited to pre-defined tokens.
+By providing an asset / contract address, liquidity and price feed, the automated integration service allows for individuals to build and bridge their tokens seemlesly with other connected bridges.

 ### Potential use cases
 Potential use cases for the Brandywine Bridge to inspire developers who want to use it in their applications.
 Similar to the use cases section of the Ethereum white paper.